 Fall Study Abroad

 Most internship searches are conducted successfully in the spring, so going abroad in the Fall should not create problems for most students.
-However, you may want to get a head start, especially on the Bridge, as there may be some unique opportunities available in the Fall when employers visit campus for on-campus recruiting.
+However, you may want to get a head start, especially on the the Bridge, as there may be some unique opportunities available in the Fall when employers visit campus for on-campus recruiting.
 If you are interested in journalism and/or government, it would be helpful to do some research before leaving the United States to learn of deadlines.
 Some of the internships in those fields have deadlines in November.
 You can often use the internet and the mail to apply from overseas - be sure to allow plenty of lead time.

 Spring Study Abroad